cs3org/reva/changelog/unreleased/makeflockfileprivate.md

-Enhancement: Make the function flockFile private.
+Enhancement: Make the function flockFile private

 Having that function exported is tempting people to use the func to get the name for calling the lock functions.
 That is wrong, as